gregory-james-smith/pandoc-acronym-filter/README.md

 * The filter will match the acronym even if it is followed by punctuation.
 * The filter will match the acronym even if it is an English plural (has an `s` suffix).

+#### Latex

+* Acronyms will appear in long form the first instance and the following instances in short form.
+* List of acronyms are in alphabetical order.

 ### Limitations

 * Each acronym definition must be on their own line with a blank line between them.
 * The filter will not match an acronym if it is followed by an ellipsis.
+* Will not work for acronyms which are plural without `s` suffix, for example, Systems on a Chip (SOACs).

 ## Output